cheerfulstoic/step_wise/README.md

 That means that it:

- * ...encourages the breaking down of such code into step
+ * ...encourages the breaking down of such code into steps
  * ...requires that each step returns a success or failure state (via standard `{:ok, _}` and `{:error, _}` tuples)
- * ...provides telemetry events to separate/centralize code for concerns such as logging, metrics, and tracing.
+ * ...provides [telemetry](https://hexdocs.pm/telemetry/) events to separate/centralize code for concerns such as logging, metrics, and tracing.

 Let's start with some code...